 The number 10 represents the size of the wire measured as in AWG.
 As for the second number after -, it indicates the number of conductors.
 So, in our case, it means that the wire has two conductors.

 The 10/2 wire now means that such a type of wire has 2 strands with a gauge of 10.
 In the case of two strands, one is for hot which is a wire insulated in black, a white insulated wire for neutral along with a ground wire which can be bare most of the time.

 As we have seen from the 10-2 wire description above, you should not have difficulty understanding what 12-2 means.

 For this scenario, you have 2 strands of 12 gauge wires along with a ground wire.
-There is the black for hot, white for neutral, and the bare ground wire running alongside the two insulated wires.
+There is black for hot, white for neutral, and the bare ground wire runs alongside the two insulated wires.

 Starting with the 10-2 wire, it is able to carry an impressive 30A in terms of current.
 Because of such capacity, expect the wire to be used mostly for electrical water heaters and baseboard heaters.

 The 10-2 wire can mostly work for heaters with a capacity of up to 5,500 watts.
 Expect to find it commonly used for wiring the heaters in a house.

 As for the 12-2 wire, it has a capacity of 20A.
 This is not as huge as the 10-2 wire.
 For this reason, this wire is best suited for lighting and outlet circuits.
 It can still work for refrigerator powering.

 Lower capacity does not mean you cannot use the 12-2 wire for heaters, however, it can be the smaller heater circuits.
 The maximum it can take is 3,700 watts of power.